Raw Brownies with Chocolate Icing – These scrumptious no-bake fudgy brownies are a delicious treat for any age!

 - 1 1/2 Tbsp cocoa

 - 1 Tbsp maple syrup

 - pinch salt

 - Process the walnuts or seeds and oats until they are 'meal-y' in consistency.

 - Remove the meal, and add the dates to the processor.

-- Process dates until the are paste-like.
+- Process dates until the are broken down a bit.